-- (1) This section applies if the chief executive is required, under this Act, to do any of the following- - (a) give an instrument to, or lodge an instrument with, the registrar of titles or the chief executive (lands); - (b) give information in relation to an instrument to the registrar of titles or the chief executive (lands); - (c) give notice, under section 134, about an action to the registrar of titles or the chief executive (lands). - (2) No fee is payable by the chief executive under this Act in relation to the instrument, information or notice.
+- (1) This section applies if the chief executive is required, under this Act, to do any of the following- - (a) give an instrument to, or lodge an instrument with, the registrar of titles; - (b) give information in relation to an instrument to the registrar of titles;

+- (c) give notice, under section 134, about an action to the registrar of titles. - (2) No titles registry fee under the Land Title Act 1994 is payable by the chief executive in relation to the instrument, information or notice.